“Not everything that counts can be counted; and not everything that can be counted counts.”

 $1,800 to $2,400

-Since I charge $150 an hour (you can request my Form ADV if you’d like and check my numbers), that means the financial planning engagement is going to take between 12 and 16 hours to complete.
+Since I charge $150 an hour, that means the financial planning engagement is going to take between 12 and 16 hours to complete.
 This includes our initial discussion, gathering up all of the applicable information from you, doing an interim report, getting your buy-in for where I’m going, and presenting you with a final report.
 It also includes any models I’m going to build to support my recommendations to you.

 With that, you shouldn’t need to come back to me unless your circumstances drastically change, because, ideally, I’ll have taught you everything you need to know to maintain course.
 Doing a checkup with me on some periodic basis will be your decision because you want (hopefully) confirmation and validation.